Our Therapists

 MFT-I

 My educational background includes a Bachelor of Science in Human Development and Family Studies degree, with minors in psychology and developmental disabilities, attained at the University of Nevada, Reno.
-I am currently a graduate student working on my Master of Science in Marriage and Family Therapy degree at Capella University.
-I am supervised by an American Association for Marriage and Family Therapy (AAMFT) approved supervisor through my school, and by Dr. Wright, the founder and executive director of MBCA.
-Together, they have over 70 years of combined experience which means I am well guided, and you will be in good hands.
+I’ve also received my Master of Science in Marriage and Family Therapy degree at Capella University.
+As a state intern, I am supervised by MFT board-approved supervisors including two outside supervisors and Dr. Wright, the founder and executive director of MBCA.
+Their individual and combined experiences means I am well guided, and you will be in good hands.

 Therapist Intern, NV# MI14118